 EDR Coordinator: A Court Employee or staff member of the Office of Workplace Relations, other than a Judge or Unit Executive, designated by the Chief Judge to coordinate all of the Options for Resolution provided for in this Policy.
 The EDR Coordinator provides confidential advice and guidance (see § IV.B.1.) if an Employee seeks Informal Advice; coordinates the Assisted Resolution process, including any necessary investigation; accepts Complaints under this Policy for filing; and assists the Presiding Judicial Officer in the Complaint proceeding, as directed.
-The EDR Coordinator maintains and preserves all Court files pertaining to matters initiated and processed under this Policy to train and advise employees of their rights under this Policy, and to post the Policy as directed.
+The EDR Coordinator maintains and preserves all Court files pertaining to matters initiated and processed under this EDR Policy.
+The EDR Coordinator assists the Court in meeting its obligations under this Policy to train and advise employees of their rights under this Policy, and to post the Policy as directed.
 Additional information on the EDR Coordinator's responsibilities may be found in the EDR Interpretive Guide and Handbook.